-- Balance sheets almost universally report "assets" and "liabilities and equity".
-There are two common exceptions to this rule which are not necessarily violations of the rule, they just tweak the rule slightly.
-If the net assets approach is used, which tends to be rare in SEC filings, then "assets", "liabilities" and "net assets" are reported rather than "assets" and "liabilities and equity".
-Some filers only have "Cash and cash equivalents" and therefore do not provide a total for "assets" or "current assets".
-Some do.
-How this case should be modeled should be made clearer. - Balance sheets foot.
-Assets foot.
-Liabilities and equity foot. - Balance sheets balance. - One of the most common modeling errors when creating a balance sheet is to erroneously mix modeling approaches.
+- One of the most common modeling errors when creating a balance sheet is to erroneously mix modeling approaches.
 Generally balance sheets are modeled by providing a set of [Line Items] for the balance sheet.
 Some filers sometimes switch to articulating what would be and could be modeled as [Line Items] as [Member]s of an [Axis].
 Mixing these approaches is a modeling error. - One of the more common [Line Items] which causes inappropriate modeling is common stock when a reporting entity has more than one class of common stock.
 In the modeling above, note that there are two classes of stock; but the balance sheet still foots.
 This modeling approach is copied from Google's approach to modeling two classes of common stock.
 See the HINT related to modeling classes of stock below. - While all balance sheets have assets, a majority have current assets and current liabilities.
 While there is a domain business rule that balance sheets have assets; there is an industry business rule which says that specific industries provide a classified balance sheet and therefore report current assets and liabilities while other reporting entities in other industries report unclassified balance sheets and do not. - FASB CON 6 defines the elements of a financial report and one of those elements is "equity".
-Equity can take many different forms such as stockholders equity, owners equity, partner capital, member equity; but all of those concepts are equity which are just labeled differently for different types of reporting entities. - Equity does not change depending on whether a reporting entity has or does not have a noncontrolling interest.
-What does change if a reporting entity has a noncontrolling interest is the reporting of the subtotal "Equity attributable to parent".
-(This reasoning contradicts XBRL US' best practice.)
+Equity can be described using different preferred labels including stockholders equity, owners' equity, partner capital, member equity; but all of those concepts are equity which is just labeled differently for different types of reporting entities.

-- Assets exists on the balance sheet.
+- Assets exist on the balance sheet.

 - Liabilities and equity exists on the balance sheet.

 - Assets = Liabilities and equity.

 - Assets foot.

-- Liabilities and equity foot. - Equity exists on the balance sheet.
+- Liabilities and equity foot.

+- Equity exists on the balance sheet.